jdomo/how-many-words/README.md

 - You can't use the same word twice during the same round - keep an eye on your 'Words Used' list if you're unsure.

-- **After 8 successful three-letter words,** your word guesses must consist of at least 4 letters.
+- **After 8 successful three-letter words,** your word guesses must consist of at least 4 letters for the remainder of the round.

 ## How to Play